We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 - the address of each member of a proprietary company (if there are less than 20 members),

-- the contact address if the company chooses to have one.
+- the company's contact address (if it chooses to have one).

 These addresses are visible when conducting a company search.

-If we receive information that an address may be incorrect or when mail we have sent gets returned we may highlight this fact in our register.
+If we receive information that an address may be incorrect or when mail gets returned, we may highlight this fact in our register.